matthewjnield/docs/runtime/tutorials/hashbang.md

 console.log("Deno Install Path:", path);
 ```

-This script tells the system to use the deno runtime to run the script.
+This script tells the system to use the Deno runtime to run the script.
 The -S
 flag splits the command into arguments and indicates that the following argument
 (`deno run --allow-env`) should be passed to the env command.